btmills/PartitionableArray/C#/C#.md

 ### InterestingElement

 `int PartitionableArray.InterestingElement()` returns the index of an interesting element, provided one exists (which can be checked using `IsInteresting()` above).
-There are no gaurantees about which elements index is returned other than that it is interesting.
+There are no gaurantees about which element's index is returned other than that it is interesting.